audreyolafz/whimsy/README.md

 ```
 display("Hello world.")
 ```
+"Hello world." will be displayed on the console.

 ## Creating Variables
 There are clear indicators around each part of a variable.
 ### Text (Strings)